The Code Ocean filesystem

 , and /results

 .
-These correspond to the three panes in your workspace: code, data, and results.
+These correspond to the three panes in the workspace:

-When possible, use relative paths – e.g. ../data
+When possible, use relative paths – for example ../data

 and ../results